Tallahassee Headquarters located at:

 Copyright © SalterMitchell PR 2021.
 All rights reserved.

-Harris Rosen has made a name for himself as Florida’s largest independent hotelier.
-A self-made millionaire, Rosen is president and COO of Rosen Hotels & Resorts.
+Harris Rosen made a name for himself as Florida’s largest independent hotelier.
+A self-made millionaire, Rosen was president and COO of Rosen Hotels & Resorts.
 But, he would have never pursued a career in hospitality had it not been for a chance encounter with Marilyn Monroe as a child.

 Chris Cate: Welcome to the Fluent in Floridian podcast, featuring the sunshine state's brightest leaders talking about the issues most important to the people of Florida, and its millions of weekly visitors.
 In this episode, created by SalterMitchell PR, our executive producer, Heidi Otway, the president of SalterMitchell PR, talks to hotelier, Harris Rosen.